loranger32/to_decimal/README.md

 the given base, instead of the default results of the previous methods, which can lead to unexpected results if drown into some other computations.

+The objects are frozen and no new object can be instantiated.

 # Contribute

 Think it could be better ?
 Great !